orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 ### The Coach as Designer

 In this modern model, the coach becomes a *learning architect*.
-Each constraint, each rule, each tweak to a drill is a deliberate design choice — an experiment in behavior.
-Coaching shifts from *telling* to *testing*: creating environments that shape decision-making and invite discovery.
+Every constraint, rule, and tweak becomes a design experiment — coaching shifts from *telling* to *testing*, shaping decision-making through discovery.

 > The Constraint-Led Approach doesn’t limit creativity — it designs for it.
 > *(Transforming Basketball Podcast, paraphrased)*